EarthstormSoftware/EliteFIPServer/README.md

 ---
 # Thanks to...
+- Somfic and all the contributers to EliteAPI
+- AnarchyZG - the developer of Matric, both for the software and the support
 - The developers and contributors to EliteJournalReader
-- AnarchyZG - the developer of Matric, both for the software and the support
 -  The developers and contributors to all the other open tools and packages that made this feasible.